azat-co/practicalnode/chapter4/chapter4.md

 # Handlebars Syntax

 The Handlebars library is another template engine.
 It inherits from Mustache and, for the most part, is compatible with Mustache&#39;s syntax.
-However, Handlebars adds more features (i.e., a superset).
+However, Handlebars adds more features i.e., Handlebars is a superset of Mustache.

 Unlike Pug, by design, Handlebars was made so that developers *can&#39;t write* a lot of JavaScript logic inside the templates.
 This helps to keep templates lean and related strictly to the representation of the data (no business logic).

-Another drastic difference between Pug and Handlebars is that the latter requires full HTML code (`<`, `>`, and so on), and for this reason it could care less about whitespace and indentation.
+Another drastic difference between Pug and Handlebars is that the latter requires full HTML code (`<`, `>`, closing `</>` tags, and so on), and for this reason it could care less about whitespace and indentation.
+It means it's easy to copypasta your existing HTML and make it Handlebars.
+It also means developers have to type more code when writing templates from scratch instead of copypasting.

 ## Variables